SkySai1/pyns-node/README.md

 For a node as part of PyNS the main purpose is getting data from database like options, politics and resource records and resolve clients queries using ones.

 At this time the node working only with PostgreSQL database.
+Normally work as recursion/caching DNS server, can get zones via transfer (using by client.py) and resolving queries from this zones.

+For some database debug there is "client.py" tool (at now can print zones and cache tables).

 ## 🏁 Getting Started <a name = "getting_started"></a>